HL7/fhir-sdoh-clinicalcare/input/pagecontent/synchronizing_applications_with_api_data_sources.md

 4) API URL and the tokens are stored in the application

-5) When the patient/client authenticates to the application, on a timed schedule,**** or on demand
+5) When the patient/client authenticates to the application, on a timed schedule or on demand

 - Application uses the URL and refresh token to obtain an access token
 - Application follows the Referral Source Light workflow process